 Travel Management Planning Background Information

-The BLM conducted a comprehensive outreach effort to engage the public in the development of a define travel management plan.
+The BLM conducted a comprehensive outreach effort to engage the public in the development of a defined travel management plan.
 The GJFO held three travel management specific scoping periods to allow the public to comment on general travel management allocations and site specific route designation.
-The last comment period closed in August 2009.
+The last comment period closed in August 2013.

-The information gathered during these comment periods will help guide management of the roads and trails in the planning area for the next two decades, including which roads and trails are designated open, limited, or closed, including the designation of roads and trails for different types of travel.
+The information gathered during the comment periods helped inform the route designation process that was completed and will help guide management of the roads and trails in the planning area for the next two decades, which includes which roads and trails are designated as open, limited, or closed, and also includes the designation of roads and trails for different types of travel.

-The travel management plan will incorporate the overall motorized and non-motorized commercial, administrative and recreational access to the planning area while protecting sensitive resources in accordance with statutory requirements.
-To achieve these goals, a balanced travel and transportation system consisting of designated routes will be created.
+The travel management plan incorporates the overall motorized and non-motorized commercial, administrative and recreational access to the planning area while protecting sensitive resources in accordance with statutory requirements.
+To achieve these goals, a balanced travel and transportation system consisting of designated routes was created.

-The BLM’s Travel Management Plan will address different types of travel on BLM lands, from hiking and horseback riding to motorcycles and off-highway vehicles.
-It will address which routes should be open to certain uses, which should be closed, and whether new routes should be developed.
+The BLM’s Travel Management Plan addresses different types of travel on BLM lands, ranging from hiking and horseback riding to motorcycles and off-highway vehicles.
+It addresses which routes should be open to certain uses, which should be closed, and whether new routes should be developed.

 The Planning Process